 More than a dozen municipalities and counties in New York have enacted similar measures, including Ulster, which will ban disposable plastic bags by next summer.
 Gov. Andrew Cuomo has proposed a statewide ban.

 While plastic bags, which are typically made of a high-density (checkout line) or low-density (produce bags) polyethylene, are recyclable, they take hundreds of years to break down in landfills, eventually decomposing into smaller, more toxic materials.
 Additionally, misplaced bags wreak havoc on virtually every recycling stream, jamming machines and contaminating the materials produced at recycling plants.

 Jb Said, the manager of Key Food in Beacon, said that although more than half of its customers bring their own bags, the change could be “a challenge at the moment” for consumers who would be forced to pay the extra fee.
 “It’s going to make people buy the [reusable] bags,” he said.
 He added that Key Food plans to introduce a more durable plastic bag next year, as well.The Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.